morungos/morungos.github.io/projects/embedded-testing.md

 in having a known target device with a limited capacity -- we can't have models that are too large.

+For more information on some of this, [I wrote a blog post looking in more detail at the effects of some of these parameters](/2022/01/09/language-model-bias/).

 I'd love to have a slightly better architecture too -- transformers are definitely better, but character-level transformers are not trivial.